Mandatory 21 day waiting period imposed before hiring foreign workers

 • Bahrain’s Ministry of Labour has confirmed that private‑sector employers must wait 21 days after advertising vacancies locally before seeking approval to hire expatriate workers.

-• Vacancies must be advertised on the National Employment Platform for at least seven days and then remain open for Bahraini applicants for a full 21‑day period.
+• Vacancies must be advertised for at least seven days and then remain open for Bahraini applicants for a full 21‑day period.

 • The measure is intended to prioritise employment opportunities for Bahraini nationals.